jheare/Resilience-Project/Experimentplan.md

 ____

 **Summary**
-Each population has 66 oysters held at 8&deg;C for 2 weeks prior to experiment.
+Each population has ~66 oysters held at 8&deg;C for 2 weeks prior to experiment.
 Oysters will be split into Control (no stress), Mechanical stress, Heat stress.
 Mechanical stress will be performed by centrifuging  oysters for 5 minutes at 1000 rpm (Roberts et al. 2011).
 Heat stress will be performed by placing a beaker of seawater in a water bath set to 38&deg;C for 1 hour (based on Brown et al. 2004).
-Tissues (Mantle/Ctendia) from oysters will be sampled after stress exposure and placed in RNAlater (or liquid nitrogen) for RNA Isolation.
+Tissues (Mantle/Ctendia) from oysters will be sampled after stress exposure and placed in Tri-Reagent (or liquid nitrogen) for RNA Isolation.
 Remaining oysters will be monitored for mortality.

 *Table Outline*